1 / 10

 It’s not perfect (that harsh ride and high price tag), but it’s a really easy choice to justify - especially if you need a big boot or wish to carry people in the back.
 Traditionally the Jazz has always appealed to an older clientele, but it ticks the boxes for a wide variety of buyers - thanks to fresh new technology (the media system is leagues ahead of the old one) and trendy looks.

-If you want the more 'crossover' version (and we use that in the loosest sense), you need our Honda Jazz Crosstar (2020) review.
+If you want the more 'SUV' version (and we use that in the loosest sense), you need our Honda Jazz Crosstar (2020) review.

 What’s the best Honda Jazz model/engine to choose?

-There’s only one engine, so that’s a simple choice.
+There’s only one engine available with the Honda Jazz, so that’s a simple choice.
 It’s just a matter of deciding which trim level you want, and that’ll depend on how much you’re prepared to spend and which features you think are essential.

-We wouldn’t bother with the spartan SE trim, unless you really must stick to a strict budget.
-The mid-range SR is probably the sweet spot in the range, with the smaller (and therefore more comfortable) alloy wheels, the nine-inch media system and some nice interior touches to make it feel a bit more special.
-The top-spec EX is more difficult to justify, but it does come with things like a reversing camera, navigation and heated seats.
+We wouldn’t bother with the spartan Honda Jazz SE, unless you really must stick to a strict budget.
+The mid-range Jazz SR is probably the sweet spot in the range, with the smaller (and therefore more comfortable) alloy wheels, the nine-inch media system and some nice interior touches to make it feel a bit more special.
+The top-spec Honda Jazz EX is more difficult to justify, but it does come with nice-to-have things like a reversing camera, navigation and heated seats.

 What other cars are similar to the Honda Jazz?